 For example: Are you nervous to invite productive discourse on America’s political system because you’re worried you’ll offend someone?
 If you are, ask yourself this: do you really want to do business with people who get offended by that kind of conversation?!
 Hell no, you don’t!

 My point here is not that you should be sharing content that’s purposefully offensive.
 But you do have a responsibility to use your platform for good, and if people get offended as a byproduct of you speaking your truth?
 So be it.

 You say you don’t want to make waves?
 I say: SPLISH FUCKING SPLASH.

 2. You think people aren’t interested in you personally if they’re following your business.

 Well this is just flat out wrong.
 Remember what I said at the beginning of this post about personal brands being personal?
 People are naturally curious, and often straight up nosy.
 Your audience chose to be in your circle because they’re interested in what you’re selling, sure, but there are also thousands (millions?) of people who are selling the exact same thing you are.
-YOU are what sets you apart, so to get better at marketing figure out what makes you unique and start capitalizing on it!
+YOU are what sets you apart, so to get better at marketing figure out what makes you unique and start leveraging it!

 3. You feel the need to turn every negative into a positive because there’s no space for negativity online.